troperville

 Jeff Peters: You mean they missed my song?

-• Highlander II The Quickening has this exchange that almost seems like a lampshading on just how stupidly convoluted the rules of immortality have become:
+• Highlander II: The Quickening has this exchange that almost seems like a lampshading on just how stupidly convoluted the basic premise has become:

 Louise: Okay, now let me just see if I can get this straight.
 You come from another planet, and you're mortal there, but you're immortal here until you kill all the guys from there who have come here... and then you're mortal here... unless you go back there, or some more guys from there come here, in which case you become immortal here... again.